t2linux/fedora/README.md

 # t2linux-fedora-kernel

-Patched kernel for Fedora on T2 macs.
-A dnf/yum repo is avaliable by installing the `t2linux-repos` package from the latest [release](https://github.com/sharpenedblade/t2linux-fedora-kernel/releases/latest).
+This is a patched kernel for Fedora on T2 macs.
+A `dnf` repo is avaliable by installing the `t2linux-repo` package from the latest [release](https://github.com/sharpenedblade/t2linux-fedora-kernel/releases/latest).

-Make sure to follow the [WiFi/Bluetooth guide](https://wiki.t2linux.org/guides/wifi-bluetooth/).The internal ssd, camera, mic, and keyboard/trackpad *are* working out of the box.
-Wifi and bluetooth work with some extra steps, follow the instructions bellow.
-The fingerprint reader is not working.
-Look at [https://wiki.t2linux.org/state/](https://wiki.t2linux.org/state/) for the latest state of hardware enablement.
+The internal ssd, camera, mic, and the keyboard/trackpad work out of the box.
+WiFi and Bluetooth work with some extra steps.
+Read [this](https://wiki.t2linux.org/state/) for information about the latest hardware support.

-Secure boot is disabled when using this kernel. **This is not a bad thing**.
-Mac firmware does not enforce secure boot; even when the kernel is signed.
-It is imposible to have secure boot on macs.
-To protect yourself from evil maid attacks, you should never give other people access to your computer.

-This kernel will follow the latest stable kernel version in the updates repo of the latest Fedora release.
-The latest release is currently built for Fedora 37, but it should work with newer/older releases.
+This kernel is usually at the same version as the stable Fedora kernel.
+It is currently built for Fedora 37.

-### Wifi

-Follow the [wifi guide](https://wiki.t2linux.org/guides/wifi/).
-Installing the wifi firmware will also enable bluetooth.
-First download the wifi script from the wiki.
-Then run the script from MacOS, after that reboot into Fedora.
-From Fedora run `sudo mount /dev/nvmen1p1 /mnt && sudo /mnt/wifi.sh`.
-Reboot, Wifi, Bluetooth, and suspend will work now.

 ## Instalation

-1. Partition disks using Bootcamp Assistant, but dont install Windows.
-2. Write [t2linux-fedora-iso](https://github.com/sharpenedblade/t2linux-fedora-iso) to a bootable drive.
-3. Boot the drive, then follow the WiFi section.
-4. Install Fedora normally, do not close the installer.
-Make sure to not delete the MacOS partition.
-5. Reboot while holding *option*.
+Download the live ISO from [here](https://github.com/sharpenedblade/t2linux-fedora-iso).
+Follow the [installation guide](https://wiki.t2linux.org/distributions/fedora/installation/).

+## WiFi/Bluetooth

+Follow the [firmware guide](https://wiki.t2linux.org/guides/wifi/).
+When you get to the [On Linux](https://wiki.t2linux.org/guides/wifi-bluetooth/#on-linux) section, you can just run `firmware.sh`.

 ## Troubleshooting

 - Q: Suspend is not working.
     A: Install the WiFi firmware.
 Follow the [wifi section](#wifi).
 - Q: The keyboard backlight is not working.
-    A: It is not working on Fedora yet.
+    A: It doesnt work for *some* users on Fedora.
 If you *really* need it, contact `@sharpenedblade` on the t2linux discord.
 - Q: The touchbar is blank, and I already installed the firmware.
-    A: Reboot into MacOS twice.
-Log in to MacOS, then shut down from MacOS.
-Reboot into Fedora.
+    A: Reboot into MacOS Recovery by holding CMD+R while booting up, then reboot into Fedora again.

 ## Credits

 This kernel was heavily inspired by [mikeeq/mbp-fedora-kernel](https://github.com/mikeeq/mbp-fedora-kernel).
 The patches are from the [t2linux](t2linux.org) project and [everyone that contributed to to it](https://github.com/t2linux/linux-t2-patches/graphs/contributors).

-## Roadmap

-- Modules in kernel.
-- Secure boot signed kernel.
-- Keyboard backlight.
-- General bug fixes.

 ## Disclaimer
 This project is not officially provided or supported by the Fedora Project.
 The official Fedora software is available at [https://fedoraproject.org/](https://fedoraproject.org/).
 This project is not related to Fedora in any way.